 NO: The cold water pipe should be fastened to the blue supply valve, and the hot water pipe (if applicable) to the red valve.
 Also check for leaks behind the machine.
 If there’s a leak, it’s time to call in a plumber.

-3. Are there any blockages in the water pipes or valve filters?
+3. Are there blockages in the pipes or valve filters?

 YES: If the valve filter is dirty, carefully use flat pliers to remove as much of the blockage as possible, taking care not to create any holes in the filter.
 Consult your machine’s manual for any specific instructions on cleaning blockages.